 * Spot gold may breach $1300/oz- analyst

-(Adds comments, updates prices) BENGALURU, Aug 28 (Reuters) - Gold rose to its highest in over a week early Monday, extending gains from the previous session, after U.S. Federal Reserve Chair Janet Yellen skipped any mention of monetary policy in a speech at a central bankers meeting in the United States.
+(Adds comment, updates prices) BENGALURU, Aug 28 (Reuters) - Gold rose to its highest in over a week on Monday as the dollar hoarded losses after comments from key central bankers at an economic policy meeting in the United States boosted the Euro.

 "The rhetoric surrounding Jackson Hole was in part an optimistic one, owing to the ECB president's comment that 'global recovery is firming up' while the euro area growth was 'gaining ground'," OCBC analyst Barnabas Gan said. ."..Yellen and Draghi remained ambiguous over monetary policy strategies, thus giving market players the reason to lift gold prices on monetary policy uncertainty."
 Gold is highly sensitive to rising rates, which lift the opportunity cost of holding non-yielding assets such as bullion, while boosting the dollar, in which it is priced.
-The euro on Monday surged to its highest in over 2-1/2 years against the dollar.
+The euro on Monday surged to its highest in over 2-1/2 years against the dollar, with the greenback also pressured by concerns over the impact of Tropical Storm Harvey on the U.S. economy.
 "Gold prices could breach $1,300 per ounce this week should safe haven demand stay supported on Trump's threat to quit NAFTA amid North Korean tensions," Gan said.
-U.S. President Donald Trump renewed his threat to scrap NAFTA and ripped on trading partners Canada and Mexico in a tweet early on Sunday, days before the three countries were scheduled to hold a second round of negotiations on rewriting the 23-year-old agreement.
+U.S. President Donald Trump renewed his threat to scrap NAFTA and ripped on trading partners Canada and Mexico in a tweet on Sunday, days before a second round of negotiations on rewriting the 23-year-old agreement.
+"Political uncertainty remains high and continues to provide a strong level of support to prices," ANZ analyst Daniel Hynes wrote in a note.
 Speculators raised their net long position in COMEX gold for the sixth straight week in the week to Aug.
-22, the Commodity Futures Trading Commission data showed on Friday.
+22.

 (Reporting by Apeksha Nair in Bengaluru; Editing by Richard Pullin and Sunil Nair)